sharetribe/flex-docs/src/docs/ftw-analytics/how-to-set-up-analytics-for-ftw/index.md

 ---

-The Sharetribe Web Template comes with built-in support for Google Analytics and supports tracking page views with a customisable analytics handlers.
-This article explains how to enable Google Analytics and use and create custom analytics handlers.
+The Sharetribe Web Template comes with built-in support for Google Analytics and supports tracking page views with a customizable analytics handler.
+The template also supports using Plausible analytics for tracking page views.
+This article explains how to enable Plausible or Google Analytics and use and create custom analytics handlers.

 ## Configure Google Analytics